Hannoob/ROPvsSolid/README.md

 I am by no means an F# or a functional programming expert.
 All of the opinions discussed in this post are my own, and most of the wisdom contained within this post was blatantly stolen (and probably mis-understood) from people who are way smarter than I am.

-In this post, we will use F# and C# in order to demonstrate the examples, however, the idea is that the principals demonstrated should apply to any object oriented and functional language.
+In this post, we will use F# and C# in order to demonstrate the examples, however, the idea is that the principles demonstrated should apply to any object oriented and functional language.

 This is not meant to be an in-depth tutorial on [Railway Oriented Programming (ROP)](https://fsharpforfunandprofit.com/rop/) and [SOLID design](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design), or functional code in general.
 It is aimed more at showcasing the readability and re-usability benefits of writing code in a functional style when it comes to unit testing specifically.